 7. Maximum throughput

-If your business is subject to imminent growth, you’ll need to consider the longevity of any SD WAN hardware and license agreements.
+If your business is subject to imminent growth, you’ll need to consider the longevity of any SD WAN hardware and licence agreements.
 The maximum throughput will be measured in both features (which require CPU, memory) and bandwidth.
 If your business is expecting growth, your IT team will need to factor in upgrading any SD WAN vendor solutions that may require performance improvements.

 8. Form factor

 There is a decision to be made whether your business adopts the traditional WAN edge hardware deployment (customer premises hardware) or will adopt virtualisation technology, perhaps a hybrid of both technologies.
-Within the data center environment, access to Cloud-based services such as AWS, Azure or Google will require WAN termination which is typically delivered via hardware or a virtual instance alongside other virtualised services.
+Within the data centre environment, access to Cloud-based services such as AWS, Azure or Google will require WAN termination which is typically delivered via hardware or a virtual instance alongside other virtualised services.
 There is a preference toward virtual delivery of networking capability due to simplified delivery, cost efficiencyand ease of management.